 - Bring it all together in an end of the week pancake assembly.
 Use Assembly Plan: Eggs Galore from Spring Assembly Songs.
 This unique assembly plan takes you through a comprehensive step-by-step guide to delivering an assembly with the objective to reflect on the symbolism of eggs in springtime festivals.
 Check out an example of our Spring Assembly plans here.

 However you decide to celebrate Pancake Day, we hope there's lots of fun, laughter and celebrating – and don’t forget the sugar on the top!

-Written by Georgia Cooke (irony unintended!) - Head of Creative Marketing, Out of the Ark Music Team.
+Written by Georgia Cooke (irony unintended!) - Head of Marketing and Customer Engagement.